When your group decides to use Upham Woods:

 - Visit the Upham Woods calendar to determine dates available to your group.
 If you are unsure about the availability of dates, please contact the Program Director at email@example.com or call (608) 254-6461, ext.
 209.

 - Complete an online reservation request.
-A completed application and a deposit of $100/night or $50/day visit is required to hold dates.
+A completed application and a reservation fee is required to hold dates.

 - Your group will be billed approximately one month after your visit.